The Monk who Stopped Bullets with Silk: Inventing the Bulletproof Vest

 It’s 16th March 1897 in Chicago.
 Two men stand face-to-face in a huge square, one pointing a revolver at the other.
 It seems like the whole city is there watching: the mayor, the chief of police, a mob of spectators, and a priest, just in case...

 The ‘executor’ fires his gun from a few feet away.
 The bullet hits and the victim keels over… but he almost immediately stands up again.
 He raises his hands, perfectly unscathed.
 People cheer.
 Everybody’s clapping their hands and throwing their hats in the air.

 Did the shooter use blank bullets?
 Or did the audience just witness a magic trick?
 Neither.
 The bullets were real, it wasn’t a trick at all.
 But there was a bit of magic in what happened that day in Chicago.
 Let’s start from the beginning.

-Just to let you know, this article is also available in an audio format.
-Click on the image below to check out our podcast about Kazimierz Zeglen's incredible invention.
+This article is also available in an audio format.
+Click on the image below to listen to our podcast Stories From The Eastern West on Kazimierz Żegleń's incredible invention.

 A monk who travelled across the ocean

 The man who took that shot in the windy city went down in American history as Casimir Zeglen.
 He was in fact a Polish immigrant whose name was formally Kazimierz Żegleń (Ka-zhee-miesh Jeh-glen).
 He was born in 1869 in Poland, in a part occupied by the Austro-Hungarian Empire at that time.
 At the age of 18, he joined The Congregation of the Resurrection of Our Lord Jesus Christ and became a monk.
 A few years later, he emigrated to America where his life took a considerably different direction.

 In America, Żegleń discovered he had a gift for inventiveness and he started working on developing durable materials.
 You’re probably asking ‘Why would a monk get interested in creating durable materials?’ at this point.
 Good question.